jwebster2469/ChatGPT-store/README.md

 ### Sourceduty GPTs

 Sourceduty currently has `23` GPTs that will be monetized.

-Approximately `16000` conversations have been generated.
+Approximately `16000` conversations have been generated so far.

 Listed below are `277` custom built GPTs sorted into `23` different categories: